arturadib/botio/README.md

 1. Reviewers write [shell-like](http://github.com/arturadib/shelljs) scripts such as [on_test.js](https://github.com/arturadib/botio/blob/master/bootstrap/on_test.js) that tell the bot what to do when it receives a command.
 (Any arbitrary command can be defined).
 2. The bot listens for comments like `/botio test` in pull requests (other Github hooks are supported), and runs the corresponding script when a command is detected.
-3. The bot reports back to the pull request with a comment containing the test result.
+3. The bot reports back to the pull request with a comment containing the test result

-4. Reviewers are happy because they know whether the pull request will break their precious master branch.
+#### Other uses

-**Tip:** Bot.io scripts can do anything, not just run tests.
-For example, if your project is a web app you can define a command like `/botio publish` that deploys select files into a public web server (Bot.io has a built-in one by the way).
-That way reviewers can take the PR for a spin on their browser before merging it.
+Bot.io scripts can do anything, not just run tests.
+For example, if your project is a web app you can define an [on_publish.js](https://github.com/arturadib/botio/blob/master/bootstrap/on_publish.js) script that deploys select files into a public web server (Bot.io has a built-in one by the way).
+Reviewers can then issue `/botio publish` and take the PR for a spin on their browser before merging it.